Participate in the Great Backyard Bird Count 2012

 You can still contribute useful data through eBird.
 Cornell Lab of Ornithology and National Audubon Society have set up a method for birdwatchers to report observations that can be used by ornithologists and scientists to study birds, bird distribution and habits.
 Click on the eBird link here for more information.

-Links to the Great Backyard Bird Count and Participating Organization Websites
+Links to Great Backyard Bird Count Participating Organization Websites

 The Great Backyard Bird Count - Get birdwatching tips, instructions for participating in the bird count and enter your data here: http://www.birdcount.org.